lexieheinle/jour407homework/README.md

 This repository contains my homework for JOUR 407 Data Journalism class taught by Matt Waite at the University of Nebraska-Lincoln.
 The majority of the files involve data analysis by agate and documentation via Jupyter.

 ##Contents:
----
 ###[DataNormalizationHomework](DataNormalizationHomework)
 This folder contains a dirty data set of [leaking underground storage tanks] (http://www.deq.state.ne.us/lustsurf.nsf/pages/sssi "NDEQ lust database") from the Nebraska Department of Environmental Quality.
-I used (OpenRefine) [http://openrefine.org] to normalize the data before finding the top 20 owners using Agate.
+I used [OpenRefine] [http://openrefine.org] to normalize the data before finding the top 20 owners using Agate.

 ###[DataSmellsHomework](DataSmellsHomework)
 This folder looked at data from the University of Nebraska-Lincoln Police Department.
 By using Agate's group_by and count functions, inconsistent locations and buildings were revealed.
 Additionally, outliers in stolen and damaged amounts were found using agate-stats.